 The values assigned to the constants may change in a future impOS release.

-For more information on managing planned disconnections and dealing with unexpected breaks in connectivity, such as WiFi loss, see the Developer Guide ‘How to Run an imp-enabled Device Offline.
+For more information on managing planned disconnections and dealing with unexpected breaks in connectivity, please see the guide ‘How To Run An imp-enabled Device Offline’.

 For sample code that can be used to manage sudden losses of connectivity, see the imp API Cookbook recipe ‘Unexpected Device Disconnections’.